juristr/juristr.github.com/_posts/2016-12-03-configure-aot-with-angular-cli.md

 > **TL;DW (Too long, didn't watch):** You can simply append the `--aot` to your build instruction, like `ng build --prod --aot`.
 Ya, it's really that damn simple :smiley:

+> **UPDATE (March 1st, 2017) -** The Angular CLI now automatically builds with AoT enabled if you use the `--prod` flag.
+So there's no need to add it explicitly.
+The `--aot` flag still remains though if you wanted to use AoT in dev mode for instance.

 This video you will learn about...